oddmax/match3-mvc-ecs-example/README.md

 # Description
 A simple game to demonstraite a clean and robust architecture for the match-3 game which can be easily extended with any extra functionality.
-Uses a hybrid architecture - as foundation I use MVC-like architecture based on **Zenject** with **Comman**d pattern, but for match3 mechanics I used **Unity DOTS Entity Component System** as it works very well with this kind of logic.
+Uses a hybrid architecture - as foundation I use MVC-like architecture based on **Zenject** with **Command** pattern, but for match3 mechanics I used **Unity DOTS Entity Component System** as it works very well with this kind of logic.

 *Built with Unity 2020.1.13f*